-- A. University personnel who create Patentable Intellectual Property must disclose that information to the Provost. - B. Promptly after the conception and/or making of an invention or discovery, University personnel must complete and submit an invention disclosure and any necessary supplemental information to the Provost and the Director of IRSP.
-The Director of IRSP will then forward the information to the IPC for its review. - C. The disclosure will contain sufficient information to allow the IPC to make an informed recommendation regarding the desirability for the University to retain rights in the invention or discovery.
-All information, which may reasonably be related to an invention or discovery or patentable invention, will be treated as confidential information. - D. The Co-Chairs will convene the IPC annually or as needed to provide advice and recommendations regarding the ownership of intellectual property and the distribution of income derived from intellectual property. - E. Any committee member who may be impacted by a matter before the committee shall recuse himself or herself. - F. Following consideration of the invention or discovery, the Co-Chairs will submit a recommendation to the Provost regarding the desirability for the University to retain rights to the intellectual property. - G. The University may, alone or with the assistance of an external organization(s), make application for patents on any such inventions or discoveries selected by the University for patenting. - H. Net income from any invention or discovery will be shared by the University and the inventor(s).
+- A. University personnel who create Patentable Intellectual Property must disclose that information to the Provost. - B. Promptly after the conception and/or making of an invention or discovery, University personnel must complete and submit an invention disclosure and any necessary supplemental information to the Provost and the Associate Provost Director of IRSP.
+The Associate Provost Director of IRSP will then forward the information to the IPC for its review. - C. The disclosure will contain sufficient information to allow the IPC to make an informed recommendation regarding the desirability for the University to retain rights in the invention or discovery.
+All information, which may reasonably be related to an invention or discovery or patentable invention, will be treated as confidential information. - D. The Co-Chairs will convene the IPC annually or as needed to provide advice and recommendations regarding the ownership of intellectual property and the distribution of income derived from intellectual property. - E. Any committee member with an actual conflict of interest or the appearance of a conflict of interest regarding who may be impacted by a matter before the committee shall recuse himself or herself from any participation on that matter. - F. Following consideration of the invention or discovery, the Co-Chairs will submit a recommendation to the Provost regarding the desirability for the University to retain rights to the intellectual property.

+- G. The University may, alone or with the assistance of an external organization(s), make application for patents on any such inventions or discoveries selected by the University for patenting. - H. Net income from any invention or discovery will be equally shared by the University and the inventor(s).
 Fifty percent (50%) of the net income will be the property of the University.
-For intellectual property generated by faculty inventors, the University's share of the net income will be distributed in accordance with the following schedule unless otherwise recommended by the IPC and approved by the Provost:

-- 1. 50% Inventor's Department

-- 2. 25% Inventor's College

-- 3. 25% IRSP

-- I. The Provost has the authority to approve or reject the IPC's recommendations.
+For intellectual property generated by faculty inventors, the University's share of the net income will be distributed in accordance with the following schedule unless otherwise recommended by the IPC and approved by the Provost: - 1.
+50% Inventor's Department - 2.
+25% Inventor's College - 3.
+25% IRSP Provost's Office - I. The Provost has the authority to approve or reject the IPC's recommendations with documented evidence of reason and rationale.

 ARTICLE 22.
-RETRENCHMENT AND REORGANIZATION
+RETRENCHMENT, FURLOUGHS, AND REORGANIZATION

 Days in this article refer to calendar days.
 For the purposes of this Article, retrenchment means the elimination of academic programs and/or Bargaining Unit Members.
+A furlough is defined as a non-permanent, unpaid leave of absence from work for a specified period of time.
+A furlough is not a layoff.